gitlabhq/gitlabhq/doc/user/project/repository/gpg_signed_commits/index.md

     ```

 1. Enter you real name, the email address to be associated with this key (should
-   match the primary email address you use in GitLab) and an optional comment
+   match a verified email address you use in GitLab) and an optional comment
    (press <kbd>Enter</kbd> to skip):

     ```